nu11ptr/flexstr/README.md

 ## Overview

-Rust is great, but it's `String` type is not optimized for typical string use cases, but instead as a mutable string buffer.
+Rust is great, but it's `String` type is not optimized for typical string use cases, but as a mutable string buffer.
 Most string use cases don't modify their string contents, often need to copy strings around as if they were cheap like integers, typically concatenate instead of modify, and often end up being cloned with identical contents.
-Additionally, `String` isn't able wrap a string literal without additional allocation and copying.
+Additionally, `String` isn't able to wrap a string literal without additional allocation and copying.
-Rust really needs a 3rd string type to unify usage of both literals and allocated strings in typical use cases.
+Rust needs a new string type to unify usage of both literals and allocated strings in typical use cases.
 This crate creates a new string type that is optimized for those use cases, while retaining the usage simplicity of `String`.

-This type is not inherently "better" than `String`, but different.
+This type is not inherently "better" than `String`, however, but different.
 It is a higher level type, that can at times mean higher overhead.
 It really depends on the use case.

 ## Features

 * Optimized for immutability and cheap cloning
 * Allows for multiple ownership of the same string memory contents
-* It is very simple to use
+* Serves as a universal string type (unifying literals and allocated strings)
+* Doesn't allocate for literals and short strings (64-bit: up to 22 bytes)
-* The same size as a `String` (24 bytes on 64-bit, 12 bytes on 32-bit)
+* The same size as a `String` (64-bit: 24 bytes)
 * Optional serde serialization support (feature = "serde")
+* Compatible with embedded systems (doesn't use `std`)
 * Allows for simple conditional ownership scenarios (borrows can turn into ownership without allocation/copying)
-* Serves as a universal string type (unifying literals and allocated strings)
-* Doesn't allocate for literals and short strings (64-bit: up to 22 bytes)
-* Provides easy access to `&str` via dereference
-* Isn't much more expensive than `String` in non-optimal use cases
+* It is simple to use!

 ## Types